I'm a Doctor and Warn You Don't Go Here Even if It's Open

 Don't Do In-Person Shopping

-Crowded retail stores are a thing to avoid.
-If you must shop in person, try to grab what you need quickly to reduce the potential of sharing your air with others.
-And follow the public health fundamentals and help end this surge—wear a face mask, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.
+Avoid shopping at overcrowded stores.
+If you must buy in person, attempt to get what you need as soon as possible to avoid having to share your air with others.
+Wear a good quality face mask, maintain social distance and avoid huge groups.
+The bottom line is don't go indoors with people you aren't from your house to avoid infection with the Delta variant.
+And to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.